 Wednesday: 3:00 pm-4:00 pm

 Molly Greene studies the history of the Mediterranean Basin, the Ottoman Empire, and the Greek world.
-Her interests include the social and economic history of the Ottoman Empire, the experience of Greeks under Ottoman rule, Mediterranean piracy, and the institution of the market.
+Her interests include the social and economic history of the Ottoman Empire, the experience of Greeks under Ottoman rule and the early modern Mediterranean.
 After earning a B.A. in political science at Tufts University (1981), Professor Greene spent several years living in Greece and then completed a Ph.D. in the Department of Near Eastern Studies at Princeton (1993), where she studied Ottoman history.
 Upon graduating she joined the Princeton faculty with a joint appointment in the History Department and the Program in Hellenic Studies.
 Her first book, A Shared World: Christians and Muslims in the Early Modern Mediterranean (2000), examines the transition from Venetian to Ottoman rule on the island of Crete, which the Ottomans conquered in 1669.
 Challenging the assumption of a radical rupture with the arrival of the Ottomans, Greene shows that the population of Crete had been drawn into the Ottoman world long before the conquest and that important continuities linked the Venetian and the Ottoman periods.
-Greene also challenges a simple model of Christian-Muslim antagonism in the eastern Mediterranean and argues that the tension between Latin and Orthodox Christianity was just as important in shaping the history of the region.
+Her second book, Catholic Pirates and Greek Merchants: A Maritime History of Mediterranean 1450-1700, was published in 2010 and was a co-winner of the Runciman Award for that year, given for the best book in English on any aspect of Hellenism.
+At the center of the book is the relationship between Catholic piracy and Greek comerce in the early modern Mediterranean.
+In 2015 she published The Edinburgh History of the Greeks, 1453-1768: The Ottoman Empire, part of a multi-volume series on the history of the Greek people from antiquity until the present day.
+That book was shortlisted for the Runciman Award.

 Molly Greene discusses five books that inspired her study of pirates and their victims in the Mediterranean in an interview with FiveBooks, available online as of Friday, October 13, 2010.

-Professor Greene has taught courses on Mediterranean history (16th century to 20th century); early modern commerce in the Mediterranean Sea and Indian Ocean; nationalism in the Balkans; a survey of Greek history from Late Antiquity to the present day and Ottoman history.
+Professor Greene has taught courses on Mediterranean history (16th century to 20th century); the Ottoman Empire and the Balkans.

 Ph.D., Princeton, 1993